Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Methods

 \section{Methods}

-This section introduces the various components of CoPaLink as illustrated by Figure \ref{fig.graph_ab}.
+This section introduces the components of CoPaLink shown in Figure \ref{fig.graph_ab}.
 Bioinformatics tool mentions are identified in text (left) and code (right) using supervised named entity recognition that leverages curated annotated corpora and language models.
 Mentions are linked with the support of domain KBs.